40 Ways to Lose Weight in 4 Seconds

-Before we begin, let’s put things in perspective: If you adopt just one of the habits in this list and changed nothing else about your diet or lifestyle, you’ll begin improving your body right away.
+Before we begin, let's put things in perspective: If you adopt just one of the habits in this list on how to lose weight and changed nothing else about your diet or lifestyle, you'll begin improving your body right away.
 If you adopt a handful of certain changes—all of which take less time than it took you to read this sentence—you could as much as 40 pounds in a year!
-Read on to see how and don’t miss these essential 55 Best-Ever Ways to Boost Your Metabolism, too.
+Read on to see how and don't miss these essential 55 Best-Ever Ways to Boost Your Metabolism, too.

 Take a Deep Breath